scala-js/scala-js-website/doc/interoperability/facade-types.md

 The latter have more restrictions, but can be *implemented* from Scala.js code.
 Native JS traits as described here should only be used for interfaces that are exclusively implemented by the JavaScript library--not for interfaces/contracts meant to be implemented by the user of said library.

-**Scala.js 0.6.x:** In Scala.js 0.6.x, unless using the `-P:scalajs:sjsDefinedByDefault` compiler option, the annotation `@js.native` is assumed by default, with a deprecation warning.
-You might still find old code that does not yet use it to annotate native JS types.

 In native JS types, all concrete definitions must have `= js.native` as body.
-Any other body will be handled as if it were `= js.native`, and a warning will be emitted.
-(In Scala.js 1.x, this is an error.)

 Here is an example giving types to a small portion of the API of `Window` objects in browsers.